QUB-Simpson-lab/fastq_subsetter/README.md

 ## Features
 - Efficient subsampling of FASTQ (and gzipped-FASTQ) files.
-- Parallel processing using multiple threads for improved performance.
+- Asynchronous parallel processing using multiple threads for improved performance.
-- Customizable subsampling levels.
+- Customizable subsampling levels or ratio.
 - Regular expression-based file name filtering.
 - Option to skip existing output files to avoid redundant processing. (`force = false`)
-- (Future) Ability to set random seeds for reproducible downsampling.
+- Ability to set random seeds for reproducible downsampling.
+- (Future) Caching: A planned feature to store read counts for improved performance

 ## Usage
 To use the `fastq_subsetter` tool, follow these steps: